Fulham F.C.: 2013–present: Shahid Khan's ownership

 During the season, the club signed Aleksandar Mitrović, initially on loan until the end of the season.
 Mitrović would go on to score more than 100 goals for the club, becoming the eighth player in Fulham's history to do so.

 Following a poor start to life back in the Premier League, Jokanović was dismissed in November 2018 and replaced with former Leicester manager Claudio Ranieri.
 Results ultimately did not improve under Ranieri, as well as him alienating several key players, and he left the club in February 2019.
 He was replaced by Scott Parker as caretaker manager who could not save the club from relegation on 3 April 2019.
 Parker was appointed as manager on a permanent basis on 10 May 2019.
 In a season that was interrupted by the COVID-19 pandemic, Parker led the club straight back to the Premier League on 4 August 2020, defeating London rivals Brentford 2–1 in the play-off final after a fourth-place finish.
 However, the club would once again be relegated after just a single season back in the top flight after a 2–0 defeat to Burnley on 10 May 2021.

 In the aftermath of relegation, Parker left the club by mutual consent and was replaced by former Everton manager Marco Silva.
 After relegation, Fulham under Silva earned promotion back to the top tier with four games to go, winning the 2021–22 Championship title.
 Fulham started the 2022–23 Premier League season much better than prior years.
 At the halfway point, Fulham sat in 6th place, had tallied a 2–1 win over West London rivals Chelsea, whom they had not defeated in nearly 16 years, and collected a string of four consecutive top-flight victories for the first time since April 1966.
 The following season saw the club reach the semi-finals of the EFL Cup for the first time, and in 2024–25 they recorded a new club Premier League record points haul.

+Fulham produced another solid performance in 2025–26 season, finishing 11th and without any risk of relegation.
+After five years in change, Marco Silva left at the end of the season to take over at Benfica.
+He was soon replaced by former Real Madrid manager Álvaro Arbeloa, who agreed a three-year contract.